Frequently Asked Questions: Wilderness and IMBA

 However, with a trail by trail, case by case basis, in conjunction with local chapter efforts, IMBA will pursue Congressional legislation to adjust existing wilderness boundaries that reopen trails currently closed to people riding bicycles.

 Does IMBA Collaborate With Other Stakeholders?

-Absolutely!
-Collaboration with allies, partners and opponents is the most productive approach to addressing today's natural resource protection issues.
-IMBA has a solid track record of collaborating with our chapters, members, local cyclists, land management agency personnel, other outdoor recreationists and wilderness proponents to achieve protections for mountain biking trails and access.
-However, federal land protection is a very political process.
-Mountain biking doesn't always get everything we want.
-Nobody does.
-IMBA needs more members, allies and partners to engage in our advocacy efforts to increase our overall effectiveness.
+Absolutely, as collaboration is the most productive approach to addressing today's natural resource protection issues in our democracy.
+IMBA has a solid, successful track record of collaborating with our chapters, members, local cyclists, land management agency personnel, other outdoor recreationists and wilderness proponents to achieve protections for mountain biking trails and access.
+IMBA absolutely needs more members, chapters, allies and partners to engage in our mutually beneficial advocacy efforts to increase our overall effectiveness.